COVID-19 Business Reopening Plans

 Effective September 22, 2020, the following business sectors must continue to cease indoor operation in Mendocino County until further notice:

-- Bars, breweries and brew pubs (exceptions apply when serving food outdoors)
+- Bars, breweries and brew pubs (outdoor only; exceptions apply when serving food)

 Additionally, the following sectors, businesses, establishments, or activities are not permitted to operate anywhere in the State of California at this time: